haruosuz/DS4GD/2017giga/CaseStudy.md

     # Export LAST path (either add to .bashrc or type as is in the terminal):
     export PATH=$PATH:$PATH_TO_LAST/bin

+    # show all options and their default settings
+    lastdb -h

+    # show version information
+    lastdb -V

 [LAST Tutorial](http://last.cbrc.jp/doc/last-tutorial.html)

     cd $PATH_TO_LAST/examples